lucas-jb/todo-list-vue-optionsAPI/README.md

 A todo-list app developed in Vue3 with the options API

-If you wanna check this app refactorized with the composite API get a look into this repo: https://github.com/lucas-jb/todo-list-vue-compositionAPI/
+If you wanna check this app refactorized with the composite API take a look into this repo: https://github.com/lucas-jb/todo-list-vue-compositionAPI/

 # todo-list-vue